 Remember, you should look for a placement near your home or school.
 If you want to go for something further away, make sure your folks are happy to give you a lift or let you travel by bus/train.

-Make sure to say in your letter why you would like to work there in particular, it shows you have done your research and are thinking about them.
+Make sure to say in your letter why you would like to work there in particular, which demonstrates that you've done your research.

-TOP TIP: Find out the name and email address of the company manager to write to.
-Don’t send your email to a generic address like email@example.com unless you are told to, as it might go straight in the spam bin.
-Be brave and pick up the phone if you can’t find the info online.
+Bonus tip: Find out the name and email address of the company manager to write to.
+Don’t send your email to a generic address like firstname.lastname@example.org unless you are told to, as it might go straight in the spam bin.
+Give them a call if you can’t find the info online.